 My fifteen years of experience as an agency art director creating traditional, digital and guerilla campaigns has trained me to find fresh ways to express a brand's tone, look and feel regardless the type of media.

 I'm focused on improving conversions and increasing customer engagement.
 My UX/UI design capabilities span mobile apps, web applications, and multi-platform experiences.
 I understand the importance of design systems, established web patterns as well as the need to break those rules with custom solutions.
 I shape products that provide outstanding usability and iteratively lead to better and better outcomes.

-My research practice includes broader methodolgies such as surveys, natural behavior studies (as in field studies or user session recording tools), tree testing and card sorting.
+My research practice includes broader methodolgies such as surveys, natural behavior studies, tree testing and card sorting.
 I find communicating with site maps, scenarios and user journey mapping paints a vivid picture for everyone involved.

 When a more precise understanding is needed, I use baseline or competitive evaluations, moderated and unmoderated usability testing, prototyping and analytics analysis.
 Lately, I've been learning more about the nuances of data, and how to distill it into easy to understand visualizations.

 Websites should be a strategic blend of user experience and brand storytelling.
 Given the breadth of digital tools and sites people use on a daily basis, customers expect to feel at home regardless of their device.
 It's likely the task or content they're looking for is a digital "errand" and they'd rather be doing something else.
 I want to architect something as close to an "easy button" as I can.